deployKF/website/content/guides/local-quickstart.md

 Now that your deployKF app-of-apps has been applied, you must sync the ArgoCD applications to deploy your platform.
 Syncing an application will cause ArgoCD to reconcile the actual state in the cluster, to match the state defined by the application resource.

-!!! warning "Sync Order"
+!!! danger

+    __DO NOT__ sync all the `Applications` at once!!!

-    The deployKF applications depend on each other, so you MUST sync them in the correct order to avoid errors.
+    The deployKF `Applications` depend on each other, they MUST be synced in the correct order to avoid errors.
-    If you really want to sync manually with the ArgoCD Web UI (not recommended), see the full [getting started guide](./getting-started.md#sync-argocd-applications) for the correct order.
+    If you manually sync them all, you may need to delete your `k3d` cluster and start over.

 ArgoCD supports syncing applications both _graphically (Web UI)_ and _programmatically (CLI)_.